qed-builders/tech-challenge/README.md

 ## Coding Standard

+We are interested to see how you work as well, as what your final results are; include useful Git commit messages and comments where you think your code may be unclear.

 Please return to us your solution, including all the files you would like to share within 5 working days.
 If you have any questions, please feel free to contact us.